-How Does the Shoulder Work? | Shoulder Pain in Green Park, MO
+The Anatomy of the Shoulder | Shoulder Pain in Green Park, MO

-- The scapulothoracic (ST) “joint” is not a true anatomical joint as it does not have ligaments connecting it to bone.
-It attaches and allows movement between the shoulder blade and the part of rib cage at the back of our bodies.
+- The scapulothoracic (ST) “joint” is more of a “floating” joint as it does not have ligaments connecting it to bone.
+It is made up of the scapula and its articulation with the ribcage.

 What’s Behind My Shoulder Pain?

 As the shoulder is complex, shoulder pain can have many root causes, from sports injuries to a car accident, a work injury from repeated activities to old age.
 Below are the most common underlying conditions that lead to shoulder pain in Green Park, MO:

 - Bursitis — The bursae are small, fluid-filled sacs that work as a cushion and gliding surface between tissues.
 Bursitis occurs when the bursae because swollen after overuse, often occurs at the same time as shoulder impingement, and can make basic activities like getting in and out of cars immensely difficult.

 - Tendinitis — Tendinitis is typically caused by inflammation or irritation of a tendon.
 There are two types of tendinitis:

 - Acute: The result of trauma, excessive throwing, or other overhead activities needed in some sports and fields of employment, such as track and field throwing events or lifting and lowering objects.

 - Chronic: This can happen because of wear and tear or general weakness as we age.